Skip to contentSkip to navigationSkip to topbar

 configure-the-sayplay-widget page anchor

 Next, you'll configure the Say/Play Widget.
 With the Widget selected, the Widget Library will transform into the Inspector Panel where you can adjust the Widget's settings.
 Enter a name in the Widget Name field.
-The name can be whatever you like; however, please note the name must begin with a letter and cannot contain spaces.
+The name can be whatever you like; however, the name must begin with a letter and cannot contain spaces.
 Use an underscore (_) to separate words instead.

 The Say or Play Message or Digits field specifies the three ways you can respond to callers: generate text-to-speech audio from your typed message (Say), play a prerecorded message from an audio file (Play), or have the system read digits (Digits).
 For this Quickstart, choose "Say a message" from the dropdown options.